Part Two: The Traditions

 Rumi

-This is the Sufi understanding of hunger: it is not deprivation but preparation.
-The empty stomach creates space for something other than food to enter.
-When the body stops digesting, something else can begin.
+This is the Sufi understanding of hunger: it is not deprivation but somatic preparation.
+The empty stomach creates space for something other than food to enter : the autonomic quiet that hunger eventually produces becoming a doorway to awareness that satiation closes.
+When the body stops digesting, the nervous system shifts its regulatory focus.
 The soundbox must be empty for the music to resonate.

 The great Sufi master Ibn Arabi, writing a century before Rumi, called hunger the third pillar of the Divine Way.
-He distinguished between voluntary hunger, chosen by seekers who impose fasting upon themselves, and involuntary hunger, which arrives naturally in states of spiritual intimacy.
+He distinguished between voluntary hunger, chosen by seekers who impose fasting upon themselves as metabolic discipline, and involuntary hunger, which arrives naturally in states of spiritual intimacy when the body's serotonin and neuropeptide systems shift toward elevated states that reduce appetite.
+Both serve somatic progress.
 When the soul draws close to the Divine, the body's need for food simply decreases.
 The practitioner forgets to eat because they are being fed by something else.

-But Ibn Arabi warned against excess.
-Extended hunger without guidance leads to delusion.
-The ego, denied its usual gratification, can inflate itself through spiritual pride.
+But Ibn Arabi warned against exces.
+Extended hunger without guidance leads to delusion : the sympathetic nervous system, chronically under-fuelled, producing anxiety and distorted perception rather than clarity.
 Fasting must be supervised by a master who knows when enough is enough.
+Guidance guards the path.
 The point is not to become an ascetic champion.
-The point is transformation.
+The point is humility, healing.

 The Mevlevi kitchen